Presque Isle Lighthouse

 Our second goal is to have the lighthouse open to visitors on a regular basis during the summer season.
 Efforts are underway to improve the surrounding grounds for the safety and convenience of our visitors.
 In addition to new public restrooms being installed by the DCNR, there will be a reconstruction of the existing garage to convert it into the Operation Center, a building that will include a waiting area, an office, and a gift shop.
 Safety lighting, new sidewalks and benches will also be installed, and safety repairs will be undertaken, wherever needed.
 Repairs are to be made to the lantern room along with an installation of a rail extension at the top of the tower

 Come, Join The Fun!

 In the summer of 2015 we had over 5,300 visitors, while being open for 30 days, only on weekends and only when the weather permitted a climb to the top of the tower.
-In 2016, we hope to be open perhaps as many as five days a week.
+We're currently open every day except Tuesday and Wednesday from 9:30 am - 4:30 pm.

 To facilitate the restoration, the grounds improvements, and the lighthouse tours, we need volunteers, memberships and donations.
 See this website for more information on all of this, as well as lighthouse history, current news, and some great photos.